+We mention the paper \cite{CH1}, one of the seminal papers about infinite-dimensional Ornstein-Uhlenbeck processes with jumps.
+The basic theory and several applications of SPDEs with L\'evy noise are considered in the monograph \cite{Pes-Zab2007}.
+Existence and uniqueness results for equations with Lipschitz type coefficients are proved in \cite{Bal2014,Cho2017,Cho-Dal-Hum2017, Pri-Shi-Xu-Zab2012} under various assumptions.
+Non-degenerate SPDEs with non-Lipschitz coefficients are considered in \cite{Xio-Yan2019, Yan-Zho2017}.
+We refer to \cite{Kos-Rie2022} which investigates existence and uniqueness of mild solutions to SPDEs driven by an infinite dimensional multiplicative $\alpha$-stable noise.

-In the random field approach, SPDEs driven by multiplicative stable noise were studied in \cite{Mue1998} for $\alpha\leq 1$, and in \cite{Myt2002} for $1< \alpha<2$ in the context of certain equations with non-Lipschitz noise coefficient.
+In the random field approach, SPDEs driven by multiplicative $\alpha$-stable noise were studied in \cite{Mue1998} for $\alpha\leq 1$, and in \cite{Myt2002} for $1< \alpha<2$.

-We also mention that existence and uniqueness results for equations with Lipschitz coefficients are proved in \cite{Bal2014,Cho2017,Cho-Dal-Hum2017, Pri-Shi-Xu-Zab2012} under various assumptions.
+In the lecture notes \cite{Deb-Hog-Imk2013} the dynamics of the Stochastic Chafee--Infante equation with small Lévy noise is studied.
+We refer to \cite{Brz-Liu-Zhu2014} where it is studied the existence of variational strong solutions to a very large class of SPDEs with locally monotone coefficients driven by a Lévy noise.
+Moreover, in the variational approach, \cite{Mar-Sca2020} studies some regularity properties with respect to the initial data for the solution of \eqref{eqFOint}.
+SPDEs driven by L\'evy noise of interest in fluid dynamics are considered in \cite{Birnir}, \cite{BPZZ} and the references therein.

-We conclude by citing the pioneering work \cite{Gyo-Kri1980}, where stochastic equations driven by semimartingales in Hilbert spaces are considered.
+We conclude by citing the pioneering work \cite{Gyo-Kri1980}, where stochastic equations with locally monotone coefficients driven by semimartingales in Hilbert spaces are considered.
 These equations featured random coefficients with finite-dimensional image but much weaker regularity assumptions than the standard ones are assumed.

 Below, we proceed to explain in more detail the contents of this paper.